If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 Maybe you just want to vlog using your GoPro.

 Or maybe you are using your GoPro on a drone and you don’t want the horizon line to be bent.
+Here’s how to step up your drone filming game, if you’re into that.

 These are just a couple of the situations in which you would want to remove the GoPro fisheye effect, but I’m sure there are a ton more.